 The IPSX Rules for Wholesale Issuers set out the additional fast track admission criteria.

-Investment in IPSX Wholesale issuers will be available to Institutional Investors only, including professional clients and eligible counterparties under MiFID.
+Real estate investment in IPSX Wholesale issuers will be available to Institutional Investors only, including professional clients and eligible counterparties under MiFID.
 Examples of these include:

 - Unit trust scheme trustees/managers authorised by the FCA, or equivalent